-On February 23, 2021, the Company issued five-year warrants (the "PIPE Warrants") to purchase 128,200 shares of common stock at an exercise price of \$100.00 per share in connection with the private offering (see Note 9 - Stockholders' Equity, Common Stock).
+On February 23, 2021, the Company issued five-year warrants (the "PIPE Warrants") to purchase 128,200 shares of common stock at an exercise price of 100.00 per share in connection with the private offering (see Note 9 - Stockholders' Equity, Common Stock).
 The PIPE Warrants did not meet the requirements for equity classification due to the existence of a tender offer provision that could potentially result in cash settlement of the PIPE Warrants that didn't meet the limited exception in the case of a change-in-control.
 Accordingly, the PIPE Warrants are liability-classified and are recorded as derivative liabilities.
-The PIPE Warrants were revalued on June 30, 2023 at \$2,000, which resulted in decreases of \$9,500 and \$40,100 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022 at \$621,600, which resulted in decreases of \$2,849,900 and \$5,894,700 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022, respectively.
+The PIPE Warrants were revalued on June 30, 2023 at \$2,000, which resulted in decreases of \$9,500 and \$40,100 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022, respectively.
+The PIPE Warrants were revalued on June 30, 2022 at \$621,600, which resulted in decreases of \$2,849,900 and \$5,894,700 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022, respectively.